 Wanugu's mother opposed the notion the mugshot of the most wanted man published on newspapers was her son.
 She asserted that her son was born in 1973 meaning if he was killed he would be 23 years, and not 26 years as stated by the Police Commissioner.
 Even so, she said she would co-operate with the police if the wanted criminal was her son according to a local newspaper that interviewed her.

-Before turning to crime, Wanugu worked as a matatu tout, and later a driver.
-He had also worked as a Karate trainer at Kariokor hall.
+Before turning to crime, Wanugu worked as a matatu tout, and later, a matatu driver.
+He had also worked as a Karate trainer at Kariokor Hall, Nairobi.

 Some of the crimes Wanugu was wanted for included: